Our nurses offer appointments throughout the day Monday – Friday and until 11.45am on Saturday mornings.

 These appointments tend to be very flexible so if you wish to make an appointment with one of our nurses, please give the practice a ring on 0141 339 1228, and we will book you in for a time that suits you.

-If you have a general enquiry about your pet’s health and you are unsure whether or not you need an appointment, you may also give us a call and a nurse can provide over-the-phone advice.
+If you have a general enquiry about your pet’s health and you are unsure whether or not you need an appointment, give us a call and one of our nurses can provide over-the-phone advice.

 Kitten & Puppy Support

 Homing a kitten or puppy can be daunting, especially if you have never had one before.
-We offer free appointments with one of our veterinary nurses to chat with you about your kitten or puppy.
-They will advise on growth charts for your breed, nutrition, exercise, insurance, vaccinations, parasite treatments, grooming and dental health etc. Our nurses can also answer any other questions or concerns you may have about your new pet.
+We offer free appointments with our veterinary nurses to chat with you about your kitten or puppy.
+They will advise on growth charts for your breed, nutrition, exercise, insurance, vaccinations, parasite treatments, grooming and dental health etc. Our nurses also run a very popular puppy socialisation class at the practice on Tuesday evenings.

 Flea, Tick and Worming

 We recommend that you give flea, tick and worm prevention to your pet on a regular basis.
 This is to protect both your pet and your family from common parasites.
 For more information about parasite prevention, give us a phone and ask to speak to a nurse about our various products.
-You can find more flea, tick and worming information here.
+You can also find more information about parasite protection on our Advice Page.

-Check out our Pet Health Club which covers many routine healthcare and appointments, including year-round parasite prevention, vaccinations, nail clips, anal gland expression and more!
+Check out our Pet Health Club which covers routine healthcare and appointments – including year-round parasite prevention, vaccinations, nail clips, anal gland expression and more!